6.8 Western vs. 6.5 Creedmoor: Is the 6.5 Already Obsolete?

 However, stopping power matters because not every shot is perfectly placed.

 Stopping power is also determined by how well the bullet penetrates the target.
-This is often measured as Sectional Density (SD).
+This is often measured as sectional density (SD): a function of a bullet’s diameter relative to its mass.

 Hunting

 The 6.8 Western is capable of ethically harvesting elk.
-You can use the 6.8 Western while moose hunting, but most hunters prefer a larger caliber because of the increased size of a moose.
+You can even use it for moose hunting, although most hunters prefer even larger calibers for knocking Bullwinkle’s block off.

 Home Defense

-Unless you're defending your home from an invading army that's still a long way off, I wouldn't recommend these calibers for home defense or self-defense.
+Unless you're defending your home from an invading army that's still a long way off, I wouldn't recommend these rounds for home defense.
+They’re just too powerful: certain to slow you down with their recoil, and likely to pass through multiple walls which can jeopardize innocent bystanders.

-That's why I recommend using a 12 gauge or 20 gauge for home defense and a 9mm or .45 Auto for self-defense.
+That's why I recommend using a 12 Gauge or 20 Gauge for home defense, and a 9mm or 45 ACP for self-defense.

 If you only own one gun and it's chambered in 6.5 Creedmoor or 6.8 Western, by all means, use it to defend yourself, but you should understand the risks you're taking.

 This section is a tie.
-Neither caliber stands out for home or self-defense.
+Neither cartridge is suitable for defense.

 Long-Range Performance

 The 6.5 Creedmoor has incredible long-range performance.
-It's not even close when we compare the 6.5 Creedmoor vs. 308 Winchester.
-The 6.5 easily outperforms the 308 in long-distance shooting.
+It's not even close when we compare 6.5 Creedmoor vs. 308 Winchester.
+The 6.5 Creedmoor easily outperforms the 308 Win, which is precisely what it was designed to do!

-The 6.8 Western outshoots the 6.5 Creedmoor in long distances because it has a flatter trajectory, a heavier bullet that resists wind drift, and more downrange retained kinetic energy.
+The 6.8 Western trumps the 6.5 Creedmoor in long-distance shooting because it has a flatter trajectory, a heavier bullet that resists wind drift more effectively, and greater downrange striking power.

-The 6.8 Western is the best choice for long-range applications.
+The 6.8 Western is the by far the better choice for long-range applications.

 Ammo Cost & Availability

-If you often enjoy shooting at the range, it's best to go with the caliber that is more readily available and costs less per trigger pull unless you have a well-stocked trust fund!
+If you enjoy shooting at the range often, it's better to go with the ammo that is more readily available and costs less per trigger pull (unless you have a well-stocked trust fund).

-The 6.5 Creedmoor is the older round, so more companies manufacture ammo for it, such as Winchester, Hornady, Browning, and 6.5 Sellier & Bellot.
+The 6.5 Creedmoor is the older and more popular round.
+More companies manufacture ammo for it, such as Winchester, Hornady, Browning, and 6.5 Sellier & Bellot.

-The 6.8 Western is still a new cartridge and much more difficult to find because not as many manufacturers are making it.
+The 6.8 Western is still a new cartridge.
+It’s more difficult to find because fewer manufacturers are making it.

 The 6.5 Creedmoor wins this category because the ammo is easier to find and less expensive.